TCummings03/Synthetic-Control/README.md

 # U.S. Gun Laws & Gun Deaths

 Hello!
-That you for viewing my project - "U.S. Gun Laws & Gun Deaths."
+Thank you for viewing my project - "U.S. Gun Laws & Gun Deaths."
 The goal of this project was to explore the relationship (if any) between gun laws and gun deaths in the United States.
-Furthermore, the project uses the synthetic control model to analyze the effect of Oregon's background check laws that were implemented in 2000.
+In addition, the project uses the synthetic control method to analyze the effect of Oregon's background check laws that were implemented in 2000.
 Unfornately, mass shootings have become more and more common in the United States, and as a result, policy dicussions arise that try to ascertain the best course of action.
-Finding solutions to reduce gun violence in the U.S. is important because it has real world implications and lives are on the line.
+Finding solutions to reduce gun violence in the U.S. is important because it has real world implications.
+When it comes to gun policy -- lives are certainly on the line.

 The data for this project comes from a variety of sources, which will be outlined in a citations section at the end of this project.
-However, all of the data came from publicly available datasets and the majority of the data came from places like the Center for Disease control, Census Bureau, FBI, and the Bureau of Labor Statistics.
+All of the data came from publicly available datasets, and the majority of the data came from places like the Center for Disease control, Census Bureau, FBI, and the Bureau of Labor Statistics.

 The analysis can be broken up into two sections: